 5. Crawling or Tingling Feeling in Legs at Bedtime

 You may feel a tingling sensation on your leg during the day.
-This sensation grows around the sleep time, especially in the night.
+This sensation grows around sleep time, especially at the night.
 You may also feel the urge to move your legs.
-This could be a symptom to the sleep disorder, restless leg syndrome.
+This could be a symptom of a sleep disorder, restless leg syndrome.
 This condition is often because of Parkinson’s disease, ADHD, etc. Sometimes the exact cause is hard to point out.

 6. Anxiety or Irritability